Coolpenguin3745/Minecraft-Soul-Snatchers-Maps-and-Game-Information/README.md

 ## Rules

-1. Gamertags off
+1. Gamertags off.

 2. The game continues until either the Trapped reach the exit or all of them are captured by the Souls.

+3. Soul and Trappers need to be in separate calls.

 # Roles